 Explainer videos are very popular and widely used to explain your product in a short period of time.
-They usually tell a story about a customer’s journey from dealing with their problem, finding your product as the solution, and achieving outstanding results with the product.
+They usually tell a story about a customer journey optimization done right, from a customer dealing with their problem, finding your product as the solution, and achieving outstanding results with the product.

 Many explainer videos are animated but they can also be live-action.
 They’re usually 30-seconds to a minute in length.
 These videos don’t necessarily show off all the features of your product but hit on the emotional reasons why your customer needs a product like yours and shows the outcome of having your product.

 Here’s a great example from Tommy John undershirts.
 They open with a central problem they know their audience deals with and position their undershirts as the perfect solution.

 How to start incorporating video In your eCommerce marketing strategy

 By now you should know why it’s important to use videos in your eCommerce marketing strategy, and what type of videos you can use in different stages of the customer journey.